 You can order refills by phone, internet or mail.
 Order about three weeks before your current prescription runs out to allow for processing and delivery.
 Suggested refill dates are included on the prescription label you receive through mail order.

-• Call 1-800-292-4182 toll-free, 24-hours a day, 7 days a week for Caremark’s fully-automated refill service.
+• Call 1-800-292-4182 (TTY:711) 24 hours a day, 7 days a week for the CVS Caremark Mail Service Pharmacy automated refill service.

-• To order refills by mail, use the CVS/Caremark Mail Order form and enclose a check, credit card information or money order with the request.
+• To order refills by mail, use the CVS Caremark Mail Order form and enclose a check, credit card information or money order with the request.

 Please note: